-Mobius Life Limited and the investment managers are generally remunerated on an ad valorem fee basis, which is calculated as a percentage of the total value of the funds they hold under management.
+Mobius and the investment managers are generally remunerated on an ad valorem fee basis, which is calculated as a percentage of the total value of the funds they hold under management.
 This structure has been chosen to align their interests with those of the Scheme.
 The Scheme's LDI provider (Insight) charges an ad valorem fee, which is calculated as a percentage of the total exposure provided by the solution.
 In addition, the private market assets, which are actively managed, are subject to a performance related fee.
+Mobius also charge a fixed platform fee for holding assets on their platform.